opsech-io/opsech.io/content/articles/2016/NFSv4_Only_on_CentOS_7.2.md

 <br />

+1. Install nfs-utils via yum, as this installs the necessary systemd units and basically everything you need to work with the kernel NFS server:

+		:::bash
+		yum install nfs-utils

-1. Open up `/etc/sysconfig/nfs` in your favorite editor and change the following:
++ Open up `/etc/sysconfig/nfs` in your favorite editor and change the following:

 		:::bash
 		RPCNFSDARGS=""